lineality/Online_Voting_Using_One_Time_Pads/README.md

 It may be possible to have both a public verified 'open' ballot format and some unique element for the voter to check that the ballot comes from the Vote-Office with the voters one-time-pad (such as a unique id code at the bottom or top of the ballot)

-Step 4: (Sending Out the Not-Yet-Completed Ballot to the Voter) During the election period (be that months, weeks, days, hours, etc.), a one-time-pad 'encoded' ballot is sent [from the voting-office to the voter] by whatever agreed upon ("electronic" or non-paper) method (website, email, SMS-text, mobile-app, S3, api-endpoint, etc.) in the form of a QR code.
+#### Step 4: (Voter Gets Not-Yet-Completed Ballot over-a-network)
+During the election period (be that months, weeks, days, hours, etc.), a one-time-pad 'encoded' ballot is sent [from the voting-office to the voter] by whatever agreed upon ("electronic" or non-paper) method (website, email, SMS-text, mobile-app, S3, api-endpoint, etc.) in the form of a QR code.
 (note: document vs. .csv file format)

-#### Note: As an example method for a 'personalized ballot,' a randomized process of frame-shifting the ballot so that where exactly on the page each person's vote-choices appears is random, increasing the entropy of the unique ballot (e.g. so that the voting-office can increase confidence that the ballot they receive back from the voter is the one they set).
+Note: As an example method for a 'personalized ballot,' a randomized process of frame-shifting the ballot so that where exactly on the page each person's vote-choices appears is random, increasing the entropy of the unique ballot (e.g. so that the voting-office can increase confidence that the ballot they receive back from the voter is the one they set).

-#### Note: Public Ballot vs. Private Ballot vs. Hybrid
+Note: Public Ballot vs. Private Ballot vs. Hybrid
 1. Public 'open' ballots over a network and verifiable, maybe multi-factor verifiable.
 (Asymmetric signed by voting office, asymmetric signed by other trusted groups: ngo, university, sister cities, etc. The idea being that 'multi-factor' significantly increases the difficulty of attack; a public open-ledger ballot on a block-chain type system may also be either an alternative or another multi-factor.
 2. Send the vote (or allow them to download) a private ballot (or a public ballot)

-#### Note: Another type of hybrid approach is the physically hand out general or unique ballots at the ballot office to the voter in-person, in the same process where the voter registers to vote.
+Note: Another type of hybrid approach is the physically hand out general or unique ballots at the ballot office to the voter in-person, in the same process where the voter registers to vote.

-Step 5: (Voter Receives the not-yet-completed ballot [over-a-network]) Voter Receives Ballot online.
+#### Step 5: (Voter Receives the not-yet-completed ballot [over-a-network])
+Voter Receives Ballot online.

 (Note: There is a choice here between using a public standardized ballot or a per-person ballot (e.g. with a unique id number or such, to verify that the ballot-form sent was the same as that received, or a short-form vote which contains just the choices and not all the text of the ballot.)

-Step 6: (Decrypt and print ballot [not-over-a-network/not-online]) Using one piece of software, the voter not-over-a-network/not-online (enforced by software, possibly hardware) 'decrypts' the ballot.
+#### Step 6: (Decrypt and print ballot [not-over-a-network/not-online])
+Using one piece of software, the voter not-over-a-network/not-online (enforced by software, possibly hardware) 'decrypts' the ballot.

-Step 7:(Print Ballot [not-over-a-network/not-online])
+#### Step 7:(Print Ballot [not-over-a-network/not-online])
 physically prints the decrypted ballot

-Step 8: (Validate the not-yet-completed Ballot [not-over-a-network/not-online]) The voter not-over-a-network/not-online(enforced by software), inspects and validates that their digital scanned version of their not-yet-filled-out-ballot is the correct ballot-form intended for that election (e.g. not a tampered with or accidentally incorrect ballot).
+#### Step 8: (Validate the not-yet-completed Ballot [not-over-a-network/not-online])
+The voter not-over-a-network/not-online(enforced by software), inspects and validates that their digital scanned version of their not-yet-filled-out-ballot is the correct ballot-form intended for that election (e.g. not a tampered with or accidentally incorrect ballot).
 There are various and possibly multiple ways to check this (elaboration pending).

 (Note on Steps 5 and 6: possibly the validity of the ballot could or should be checked during both steps)

-Step 9: (Mark Ballot with Vote Choices [not-over-a-network/not-online]) The voter, not-over-a-network/not-online(using pen and paper), fills out the ballot (selecting their vote choices).
+#### Step 9: (Mark/Complete/Fill-in Ballot with Vote-Choices [not-over-a-network/not-online]) The voter, not-over-a-network/not-online(using pen and paper), fills out the ballot (selecting their vote choices).
 (Details here may be important in some way: filling in a circle, selecting an option number, multi-factor, non-over-under-voting checks, etc.)

-Step 10: (Digitize the Completed Ballot)
+#### Step 10: (Digitize the Completed Ballot not-over-a-network/not-online] )
 The voter, not-over-a-network/not-online (enforced by software), scans (e.g. by taking a picture) the completed-filled-in paper ballot, creating not a photo but a document or table of information (so that the one-time-pad can convert character by character).
 (Note: maybe some kind of mono-space font and dashes between lines to avoid spacing errors?)

+#### Step 11: (Check Completed-Ballot for Errors [not-over-a-network/not-online])
+The voter confirms that the information in their (the voter's)  electronic scanned ballot is the same as the paper version of their (the voter's) filled out ballot.
+(Checking for errors.)
+(Note: Automated processes for checking ballots for standard mistakes.)

 ~ Step: An optional intermediate step here is to have a 3rd set of not-over-a-network/not-online-only software that will check the ballot before and or after it is filled out by the voter, such that this additional set of software can check for the "overvoting" (voting for both candidates) and "undervoting" (voting for neither candidate) issues as a safeguard (against accidentally-incorrectly filled-out-and-submitted ballots) and that perhaps Nevada has used successfully.